Elilshree-InfoSec/SOC-Analyst-Journey/Home-Lab/Incident-Response.md

 ```

 **Assessment:**

-The processes and installation path were consistent with **Splunk Universal Forwarder** components.
+The observed processes and installation path were consistent with Splunk Universal Forwarder components.

-No suspicious executable outside the expected Splunk directory was identified during the review.
+No suspicious executable outside the expected Splunk installation path was identified during the review.

-The presence of `splunk-powershell.exe` was investigated because PowerShell-related execution can be abused by attackers.
-However, the identified binary was associated with the legitimate Splunk installation.

 **Finding:** No malicious process execution confirmed.